kubrickfr/avsc-wiki/API.md

   + `oneWayVoid` {Boolean} By default, using `void` as message response type is equivalent to passing `null`.
 When this option is set, messages with `void` response type will also be defined as one-way.
+  + `reassignJavadoc` {Boolean} By default Javadoc comments become a `doc` attribute on the type, field, or message definition that follows.
+Setting this option will reassign a field type's Javadoc to its field, and a response type's Javadoc to its message.
 + `cb(err, attrs)` {Function} Callback.
 If an error occurred, its `path` property will contain the path to the file which caused it.